Braille Charts Available to Download

 UEB Braille Chart

-At the time of this writing, UEB has been adopted by Australia, New Zealand, Nigeria, and South Africa.
+At the time of this writing, UEB has been adopted by all English-speaking nations.